Moringa

 Moringa is a plant that is native to areas of India, Pakistan, Bangladesh, and Afghanistan.
 It is also grown in the tropics.
 The leaves, bark, flowers, fruit, seeds, and root are used to make medicine.

-Moringa is used for asthma, diabetes, obesity, symptoms of menopause, and many other conditions, but there is no good scientific evidence to support these uses.
+Moringa is used for asthma, diabetes, obesity, concerns of life stage, and many other conditions, but there is no good scientific evidence to support these uses.

 Oil from moringa seeds is used in foods, perfume, and hair care products, and as a machine lubricant.